kasraavand/PersDic-with-mongo-DB/README.md

 ## How to produce :

-This software initially was created to store the words I encountered to them during the reading ,that i didnt know the English meaning of it !
-And gradually to obviation the need for translation ,became a dictionary !
+This software initially was created to store the words I encountered to them during the reading ,that i didnt know the English meaning of it ! and gradually to obviation the need for translation ,became a dictionary !

 ## Features: